 COoL work on a variety of collaborative projects and are open to collaborate with other organisations.
-Our most recent project was Black History Month Festival 2021 in collaboration with Culture Liverpool and Writing on the Wall.
+GET IN TOUCH TO DISCUSS A COLLABORATION!

 COoL Creates- International Youth Day